TripleSBinPicking/bin_picking_environment/documentation/Training DOPE.md

 torch.save(model, '/path/to/net_epoch_xx_old.pth', _use_new_zipfile_serialization=False)
 ```
+This script must be run either on Kaggle, or on machine that has python 3 and PyTorch 1.6+.
 Use the `pth` file with the zipfile serialization disabled by placing it in the `Deep_Object_Pose/weights` folder.

 ### Validating your dataset